Everybody has to start somewhere, right?

 So if you’re a beginning writer and your writing isn’t perfect, you’re in good company.

 You’ll make mistakes.
 That’s okay.
 We can’t improve without them–they are critical to our learning and moving forward.

-But that doesn’t mean you have to go through every beginner’s mistake there is.
-Learn from other people’s mistakes, and you’ll have a handy shortcut to success.
+But that doesn’t mean you have to go through every beginner mistake there is.
+Learn from other people’s experience, and you’ll have a handy shortcut to better writing.